Real-Skill/javascript-tasks/README.md

 ### mergeObject(object1,object2)

-Copies properties from one objects to another.
-Returns object or if parameters `object1`,`object2` are not an objects returns false.
+It copies properties from one objects to another.
+It returns object or if the parameters `object1`,`object2` are not objects , it returns false.

 ### countLetter(object,letter)

-Counts the occurrence of a `letter` (lower and upper case doesn't matter) inside every property of an `object`.
+It counts the occurrence of a `letter` (lower and upper case doesn't matter) inside every property of an `object`.

 ### makeObject(array)

-Creates object from 2D `array` where each element of `array` is an array like this: [properties, propertiesValue].
-Returns false when inner array isn't equal 2 dimensions.
+It creates an object from 2D `array` where each element of the `array` is an array like this: [properties, propertiesValue].
+It returns false when the inner array isn't equal to 2 dimensions.

 ### propertyNames(object)

-Creates 2D array from `object` where each element of array is an array like this: [properties, propertiesValue].
+It creates 2D array from the `object` where each element of the array is an array like this: [properties, propertiesValue].

 ## Before you start...